Spador/Leetcode-streak/README.md

 ## Progress

-- Total Problems Solved: 0
+- Total Problems Solved: 21
-- Easy: 0
+- Easy: 8
-- Medium: 0
+- Medium: 13
 - Hard: 0

 ## Note

 This repository is maintained to track my progress in solving LeetCode problems and to serve as a reference for future review.
-All solutions are implemented in Python.
+Most solutions are implemented in Python.